RoadrunnerWMC/libimagequant-python-integrations/README.md

 uint8-type elements) as its "image" argument. `from_liq()` returns two numpy
 arrays: one with pixel data (shape `(y, x, 1)`, uint8-type elements), and one with the RGBA color palette (shape `(n, 4)`, uint8-type elements).

-You can check `libimagequant_integration`'s version number using `libimagequant_integrations.VERSION` and `libimagequant_integrations.VERSION_STR`, which are in the same format as the version number constants in the `libimagequant` bindings library itself.
-The version numbers follow semantic versioning.
-They begin with 1.0.0, and do not track libimagequant's version numbers at all.

 License
 -------